Training

 Contact Rob for more details regarding whether any postdoc openings are currently available in the lab.

 Requirements: A PhD in a related biological science (cell biology, molecular biology, immunology, physiology, etc.) with demonstration of successful completion of projects from his/her thesis lab.
 Experience in cell culture, live cell imaging, and/or electrophysiology is desirable, but not required.
 An MD will be considered only if paired with extensive research experience.
 English communication skills (reading, writing, speaking) are essential.
-We encourage individuals from underrepresented racial and ethnic groups, and individuals from socially, culturally, economically, or educationally disadvantaged backgrounds to apply.
+We encourage individuals from all backgrounds to apply.

 Graduate Students